santiagoSSAA/flask_blog_application/README.md

 4. Implement pagination for displaying blog posts.

 ## EVALUATION CRITERIA
+- &#9989; Can install pip dependencies from a requirements.txt file
 - &#9989; Can run the project from different device & runs OK.
 - &#9989; Can access to all endpoints without problems.
 - &#9989; Can create a blogpost in project when running local.